bradbell/xrst/test_rst/literal_cmd.rst

    or *end_before* in the *display_file* (not counting the copy in the command when the display file is the current input file).
    This makes sure that the intended section of *display_file* is displayed.
+#.
+It is possible to specify multiple sections of a file using
+   the start after and end before patterns.
+(These automatically get converted to line numbers in a sphinx literalinclude directive.)

 .. meta::
    :keywords: tokens